-On August 11, 2017, the Company entered into, and on May 23, 2018, the Company amended, a stock purchase agreement (Purchase Agreement) with Partner Reinsurance Company of the U.S. (PRUS) with respect to the acquisition (Acquisition) of all of the outstanding shares of capital stock of PartnerRe Insurance Company of New York (PRNY).
+On August 11, 2017, the Company entered into a stock purchase agreement (Purchase Agreement), as amended, with Partner Reinsurance Company of the U.S. (PRUS) with respect to the acquisition (Acquisition) of all of the outstanding shares of capital stock of PartnerRe Insurance Company of New York (PRNY).
 The purchase price is equal to the sum of: (i) the amount of statutory capital and surplus of PRNY at closing (which is currently estimated to be approximately \$40.0 million); and (ii) \$5.8 million.
 The Company expects to fund the Acquisition with cash on hand.